 Cut the tops and bottoms from the green onions and put in another baking tray with olive oil and bake for 10 minutes, turning half way through cooking.

-Now you're ready to prepare the vinaigrette: Put the garlic, red wine vinegar, salt and black pepper in a bowl and whisk.
-Slowly add 4-5 tbsp olive oil whisking all the time until creamy.
+Now you're ready to prepare the vinaigrette: Put the garlic, red wine vinegar, salt and black pepper into a small bowl and whisk.
+Slowly add 4-5 tbsp olive, oil whisking all the time, until creamy.

 To Serve: Place all the vegetables on a serving platter and drizzle with the vinaigrette.
 Serve immediately and prepare yourself for effusive compliments which are sure to come!

 Note: if you don’t have all the roots in the recipe above, feel free to use whatever you have.

 This roasted roots dish really makes the house smell wonderfully inviting!
 Do try it–you’ll love it, too!

 A few more recipes you might be interested in